Table of Contents

 It’s the new year!
 Why not kick 2017 off with a side project?
 We’re wrapping up our #12DaysOfAPIs series that profile cool APIs to test.
 Today, we’re covering Twilio’s primary messaging and voice call API.

-What is the Twilio and what can I do with the API?
+What is the Twilio API and what can I do with it?

 Twilio is the dominant API company when it comes to texting and voice calls.